yonggqiii/it5100a-notes/src/types/sections/exercises.md

 3. The function `sortedSet` that receives a list of elements and puts them all in a sorted set.

-4. The function `in’` which determines if an element is in the sorted set.
+4. The function `in'` which determines if an element is in the sorted set.

 Note that if any of your functions perform any comparison operations